 With your generous donations, you help make the Skule™ Fund for Education a reality.
 You can donate securely online, and specify “Student Club Funding” if you wish to target your giving.

-Engineering students participating in student clubs across the Faculty and University are eligible to apply for funding.
+Engineering students participating in student initiatives across the Faculty and University are eligible to apply for funding.
 Funding must demonstrate how your club/organization/team will: